fluxninja/aperture/docs/content/concepts/flow-lifecycle.md

     tokens per second.
   - The **Quota Scheduler** utilizes a global token bucket as a ledger to manage the distribution of tokens across all agents.
-It allows for strategic prioritization of requests when hitting quota limits and is especially effective in environments with strict global rate limits.
+It allows for strategic prioritization of requests when hitting quota limits, and is especially effective in environments with strict global rate limits.

 Once the flow has been processed, the decision is sent back to the originator.